neopragma/ruby-galaxy/README.md

 We also intend to begin development by verifying that we've set up the development and deployment environment correctly.
 We'll build an _echo_ transaction to do that.

+## Observability and Monitoring

+_Observability_ has become an important feature of microservice solutions.
+The complexity of a live production environments running in an elastic cloud infrastructure makes it impossible to test all possible scenarios exhaustively before deploying to production.
+Software product teams need a way to understand what's happening with their solution in the live production environment.

+As this exercise is based on "free" cloud-based tools, we have no practical way to demonstrate real production monitoring using observability-based tools like [Wavefront](https://www.wavefront.com/) or [Honeycomb](https://www.honeycomb.io/).
+In the interest of "realism," we'll write API calls to Honeycomb [as documented here](https://docs.honeycomb.io/api/events/) to register _events_.
+We won't bother with other Honeycomb feartures in this exercise.
+We'll mock the Honeycomb API calls and return status 200 with an empty response body in all cases.
+We just want to show how one might add instrumentation to an app, as that is rapidly becoming a baseline requirement for professional application development.

+This topic is not covered in the blog posts mentioned above.

 ## Initial Acceptance Tests

 Our first set of acceptance tests (which we will express as Cucumber features) will include: